Beat the dealer in a race to 21 when you play First Person Blackjack.

 Perfect Pairs Payouts:

-Payouts for Bet Behind wagers are the same as those that apply to standard Blackjack bets.
+Payouts for Bet Behind wagers are identical to regular Blackjack bets.

-You are able to place a bet in any activated Bet Behind spot at another player's seat before the expiration of betting time.
+Prior to betting time expiring, you can place a bet in the activated Bet Behind location at another player's seat.

-If you place a Bet Behind bet and the player at that seat elects to sit that round out, you have your stake refunded instantly.
+If you place a Bet Behind bet and the player at that seat decides to not play that round, your wager is immediately returned.

-The nickname shown at each seat relates to the player who will make all decisions for that hand.
+The nickname listed at each seat shows the player who will make all decisions for that hand.

-The 'Hot Players' icon shows which player is on the longest winning streak.
+The 'Hot Players' icon refers to the player at the table who has put together the longest winning streak.

-The number that is listed within the gold medal relates to the number of consecutive rounds that player has won.
+The number that is listed within the gold medal relates to the amount of rounds the player has consecutively won.

 Return to Player (RTP)